thegreatspace/JaxLUG/README.md

 You will still have to use an HTML editor or Code editor of your liking to edit the code in the files.

-And when the changes are done and the file is uploaded to GitHub you still need to make a “Pull Request” So, a contributor or the manager of the site can approve the changes.
+When the changes are done and the file is uploaded to GitHub you still need to make a “Pull Request” So, a contributor or the manager of the site can approve the changes.